BCICDIS/BCICIS/README.md

 <!---

-# **Welcome to <strong>Black Corp: Integrated Cyberspace Intelligence Security</strong>**
+# **<strong>Welcome to Black Corp: Integrated Cyberspace Intelligence Security</strong>**

-Welcome to **<strong>Black Corp: Integrated Cyberspace Intelligence Security</strong>**, a student-founded initiative dedicated to developing cutting-edge intelligence solutions across cyberspace.
+Welcome to **Black Corp: Integrated Cyberspace Intelligence Security**, a student-founded initiative dedicated to developing cutting-edge intelligence solutions across cyberspace.
 We aim to equip professionals and enthusiasts with the tools, knowledge, and techniques to navigate the evolving world of intelligence, cybersecurity, and investigative analysis.

 ---